LeNPaul/physics-in-motion/README.md

 ## Templates used

 The following are templates that were used as starting points for building the Physics in Motion web application.

+### Bootstrap

+The Physics in Motion frontend is based heavily on Bootstrap templates.